Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Hypotheses and notations

+In this contribution we will consider $N$--electron systems, with $N$ a natural integer strictly superior to one.
+For any electronic state considered below, the $N$ electrons are described using an $L$--dimensional orthonormal basis of real-valued spinorbitals, with ($1 < N < L$), each spinorbital being denoted by an indexed $\varphi$ symbol and defined on $S_4 \coloneqq \mathbb{R}^3\times \llbracket 1, 2 \rrbracket $.
+Since we are working within the non-relativistic quantum-mechanical framework, every spinorbital $\varphi$ is the tensor product of a spatial part $\chi$ — belonging to the first-order Sobolev space $H^1 (\mathbb{R}^3,\mathbb{R})$ of real-valued square-integrable functions whose first derivative is also square-integrable — and a spin part $\sigma$, i.e., one of the two possible electron spin states, namely $\alpha$ and $\beta$, where $\alpha$ is the $(1 \; 0)\tmat$ column vector, and $\beta$ is the $(0 \;\, 1)\tmat$ column vector.
+One-body reduced state- and difference-density matrices in this contribution are all symmetric.

-Any molecular electronic ground-state wavefunction value considered in this manuscript is a single $N$--dimensional Slater determinant: When $L$ spinorbitals are being produced when solving the Kohn-Sham equations for optimizing the ground state wavefunction, only $N$ are ``occupied'' with occupation number equal to unity, while $(L-N)$ are ``unoccupied'' (or ``virtual'') with their occupation number equal to zero in the ground state.
+Any molecular electronic ground-state wavefunction considered in this manuscript is a single $N$--dimensional determinant state: When $L$ spinorbitals are being produced when solving the Kohn-Sham equations for optimizing the ground state wavefunction, only $N$ are ``occupied'' with occupation number equal to unity, while $(L-N)$ are ``unoccupied'' (or ``virtual'') with their occupation number equal to zero in the ground state.
+Accordingly, we define three integer intervals: